THE COMPLETE GUIDE 2026

 The bike must be within your policy’s engine limit.
 Most policies that cover motorbikes have a maximum engine size—typically 50cc or 125cc depending on the insurer.

 Good news: Standard Thai rental scooters (Honda Click, Yamaha Mio, Honda Wave, Yamaha Fino) are 110-125cc.
-Verify your specific policy covers this engine size before renting.
+Genki and SafetyWing Complete both cover this engine size.

 4. Completely Sober